ariaghora/villard/README.md

 </p>

 ## About
-Villard manages your machine learning project pipelines.
+Villard manages your data science pipelines.
-Split a big project into smaller discrete steps, and Villard will help you to manage them.
+Split a big project into smaller discrete steps for a maintainable and reproducible workflow.

 ## Usage example